nicolasdugue/DirectedLouvain/README.md

     ./bin/community -f graph/graph.txt -l -1 -v > graph.tree

-Another possibility is to pass a binary file containing all information regarding the graph.
-This file **must** be generated using the our program in a first place, or follows the CSR format (see below).
-In this case, the only mandatory option is `-w` to indicate whether the graph is weighted.

 Several options are available, among which:
 + `-f` path to the input graph (edgelist or binary format (`.bin`))
 + `-g` value of the resolution parameter: the algorithm favors larger communities if less than 1 and smaller otherwise